rojo-rbx/rojo.space/docs/headless-api.md

 ```Lua
 Rojo.Changed: RbxScriptSignal (changedProperty: string, newValue: any?, oldValue: any?)
 ```
-Fires when a property changes with the name of the changed property and the values.
+Fires when any property changes.
+Passes the name of the changed property and its new and old values.